devKaos117/tech.lib/tech.lib/Linux/Commands/curl.md

 CERTIFICATE OPTIONS

-	-E, --cert [CERTIFICATE]:[PASSWORD]
+	-E, --cert [PATH]:[PASSWORD]
-		(TLS) Use the specified client CERTIFICATE file when getting a file with HTTPS, FTPS or another SSL-based protocol.
+		(TLS) Use the specified client certificate file when getting a file with HTTPS, FTPS or another SSL-based protocol.
 The certificate must be in PKCS#12 format if using Secure Transport, or PEM format if using any other engine
-	--proxy-cert [CERTIFICATE]:[PASSWORD]
+	--proxy-cert [PATH]:[PASSWORD]
 		Same as --cert but used in HTTPS proxy context

 	--cert-status